tpgmartin/front-end/test/readme.md

 ## Acceptance criteria

 - The total amount of the bill is displayed when dishes have been selected.
-- A dropdown of tip amounts is displayed, from which I can select 0%, 10%, 12.5%, 15% or 20%.
-- The tip drodown defaults to 12.5%.
 - An error message is displayed when I try to select an invalid menu combination.

 [mailto]: mailto:jcatterfeld@opentable.com